 A Cabin Crew works to ensure the comfort and welfare of the passengers on an aircraft.
 Their responsibilities cover a wide range, from making sure the passenger is safe in all conditions to keeping the atmosphere inside the plane positive, peaceful, and chilled-out.

-During training, Cabin Crew academy courses make the job description stark clear.
+During training In, Cabin Crew academy courses make the job description stark clear.
 It’s not merely customer service in the air but also includes duties like checking emergency measures, maintaining everyone’s safety, ensuring a pleasant ride for all.

 Once you enter a Cabin Crew course, you’ll realize that the constant practice makes things easier.
 And, as a result, you will find yourself repeating the flight attendant habits even when you are off-duty.